mosaicml/examples/examples/benchmarks/bert/README.md

 ### Pre-training

 - `main.py` — A straightforward script for parsing YAMLs, building a [Composer](https://github.com/mosaicml/composer) Trainer, and kicking off an MLM pre-training job, locally or on the MosaicML platform.
-- `yamls/main/` - Pre-baked configs for pre-training both our sped-up Mosaic BERT as well as the reference HuggingFace BERT.
+- `yamls/main/` - Pre-baked configs for pre-training both our sped-up MosaicBERT as well as the reference HuggingFace BERT.
 These are used when running `main.py`.
 - `yamls/test/main.yaml` - A config for quickly verifying that `main.py` runs.

 ### Fine-tuning